MRtrix3/mrtrix3/docs/concepts/dw_scheme.rst

 In addition, it can also import or export this information from/to two different external file formats, which we typically refer to as the `MRtrix format`_ and the `FSL format`_.
-These differ in a number of respects:
+These differ in a number of respects, as outlined below.

 MRtrix format
 .............